-It is understandable that students wish to practice chiropractic adjustment techniques learned in the classroom; however, any such practice must be done under the supervision of a licensed DC faculty member of Logan University.
-Students are provided time in class and through open supervised lab time to practice this important skill.
+It is understandable that students wish to practice chiropractic adjustment techniques learned in the classroom; however, any such practice must be done under the supervision of a Logan University faculty member with an active license in the state in which they are adjusting.
+Students are provided time in class and through open supervised lab time to practice this important skill and may request additional reasonable practice time/psychomotor skill tutoring through the tutoring office or College Dean.

 Administering unauthorized or unsupervised chiropractic techniques may constitute the unlicensed practice of chiropractic and could impact the student's ability to attain licensure in the future.

-Students who administer, receive or observe an unsupervised and/or unauthorized chiropractic adjustment or manipulation has an ethical obligation to report such activity to the Dean of the College of Chiropractic.
+Students who administer, receive or observe an unsupervised and/or unauthorized chiropractic adjustment or manipulation has an ethical obligation to report such activity to the Dean of the College of Chiropractic or Dean of Students.